samthebest/dump/agile-data-and-tdd.md

 What is the definition of passing for model performance?
 Don't we just look at the ROCs and say "yup, ship it, looks fine"?
 No, we have a use case and that use case ought to be able determine a few desirable score-thresholds along with a minimum level of acceptable performance.
 Then you can write a test that at thresholds A, B and C say, the models precision say, is greater than the acceptables levels of A', B' and C' say.

 Not only does this mean you now have a nice way to automatically test your model, you have also thought a lot about the business value of that model to arrive at the test.
-Now you won't waste any time over optimising a model, or focusing on a meaningless measure of accuracy like AUC (which I won't digress into, but I'll save for another post).
+Now you won't waste any time over optimising a model, focusing on measures of performance that are not relevant or focusing on completely meaningless measures of accuracy like AUC (which I won't digress into, but I'll save for another post).

 #### Speed Tests and Slow Jobs

-This is a genuine problem because we ideally want tests to run quickly.
-In the Big Data world that often just isn't the case.
-The tests can be similar to the above, that is we have some "acceptable limit" on how long the jobs should take.
+This is a genuine problem because we ideally want tests to run quickly, which often just isn't the case with Big Data.
+Tests can be similar to the above, that is we have some "acceptable limit" on how long the jobs should take.
 The best advice to give is to have a good CI pipeline that automatically runs nightly tests on your develop branch on a realistic cluster.
 Provided your team correctly practices a good git-flow workflow if you introduce a bug that slows your job down at least you will probably find out tomorrow.
 That's not as good as the sub minute times in web development, but it's better than finding out just before you want to release.

-Another trick which can work well for jobs that are known to downscale (i.e. work on less nodes but just slower) is to make your dev cluster much larger than your prod cluster so you can test faster.
+Another trick which can work well for jobs that are known to downscale (i.e. work on less nodes but just slower) is to make your dev cluster much larger than your prod cluster so you can develop faster.

 #### Resource Problems

 This is again a real problem in Big Data.
-It's hard to write a test for out of memory errors, or out of disk space errors.
-The solution is again similar to the above, setup a good CI pipeline to automate the running of your jobs every night.
+It's hard to write a test for out of memory errors, or disk space errors.
+The solution is again similar to the above, setup a good CI pipeline to automate the running of your jobs every night and before release.

 #### Writting Test Cases is Boring

 Yes it often is, that's why languages like Scala have awesome DSLs for **property based testing** (see ScalaCheck).
-This is returning to the point made by Jim Coplien in the debate with Uncle Bob where he pointed out the power of CDD - Contract Driven Development.
-Using these frameworks one can write high level properties, or contracts, in a predicate calculus like DSL, then the framework will automatically generate test cases for your - as many as you want!
+Jim Coplien in the debate with Uncle Bob pointed out the power of CDD - Contract Driven Development.
+Using these frameworks one can write high level properties, or contracts, in a predicate calculus like DSL, then the framework will automatically generate test cases for you - as many as you want!

 Combining CDD with good automated CI can be awesome.
-We have a parameter in our tests which switches on "uber test mode", this tells all the property based tests to use an order or two of magnitude more test cases when they test.
+We have a parameter in our tests which switches on "uber test mode", this tells all the property based tests to use an order or two of magnitude more test cases.
 The tests then take an order or two longer to run, but if this is happening at night, then it doesn't really matter.
 The "uber test mode" has sucessfully found several bugs while the developer effort was fractional.